 #1 BrewBuilt AfterBurner BE200 (Our Favorite)

 Brewers at any stage can appreciate the work of this beer brewing stand.
 It efficiently serves the needs of any home brewing project and can be wheeled away when not in use.

 The wide base supports large pots and heavy items.
 The burner can put out up to 100,000 BTUs using propane fuel.
 So whatever you are looking to do with this stand, you can easily execute.

-Probably the coolest thing about this stand is that you can attach several of them together to create a beer stand superset.
+Probably the coolest thing about this stand is that you can attach several of them together to create a brewing stand superset.
 They are also designed to be stackable for easy storage.

 BrewBuilt’s beer brewing stands are perfect for anyone currently brewing extracts and can it can easily support an all-grain system if you decide to upgrade later down the road.

 - Supports larger batches